flibbles/tw5-uglify/README.md

 ## How to install

-Uglify is primarily intended to be used on Node.js.
-But if you wish to utilize compression on a Tiddlywiki file, see the [documentation](https://flibbles.github.io/tw5-uglify/#Uglify%20on%20TiddlyWiki) for details.
+Installing Uglify is primarily intended for use on Node.js.
+If you have a standalone TiddlyWiki file, use the [uglify wizard](https://flibbles.github.io/tw5-uglify/uglified.html) instead, since you won't need to compress your file more than once.

 ### Node.js